dotnet/fsharp/docs/reusing-typecheck-results.md

 This will be a smaller gain for any particular project but a big accummulated one for large multi-project solutions.

+This step includes adding a cross-project intermmediate file location to be coordinated with msbuild properties.

 ## Testing and benchmarking

 We should have a compiler switch for this: applying it to current typechecking tests shouldn't make any difference in results.
 Tests should test that restored cached results + reusing them should be equivalent to fresh typecheck results.